Beware of USPS Imposter Phone Calls

 An estimated 1.7 million Web sites already have been created for fake Japan charities.
 Postal Inspectors warn: Be sure to choose a legitimate charity—not one set up for the sole purpose of bilking the public.
 Read more about this scam.

-New Chief Postal Inspector?
-Time for a New Chief Postal Inspector Scam!
+Chief Postal Inspector Scam!

 $6.5 Million ATM Card?
 Return to Sender!

 An e-mail offering a $6.5 Million ATM Card?
 Return this scam to sender!